floating/frame/README.md

   › npm run bundle # Create app bundle
   › npm run build # Build apps for current platform
   ```

+### Connect to Frame natively

+Frame exposes system-wide JSON-RPC endpoints `ws://127.0.0.1:1248` and `http://127.0.0.1:1248` that you can connect to from any app.
+We recommend using [eth-provider](https://github.com/floating/eth-provider) to create a connection `const provider = ethProvider('frame')` as `eth-provider` will handle any connection edge cases across browsers and environments

+### Frame's injected provider

+Frame also has a browser extension for injecting a Frame-connected [EIP-1193](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1193.md) provider into web apps as `window.etheruem`.
+This can be used to inject a connection when an app does not provide the option to connect to Frame natively.

 ### Related
   - [Frame Chat](https://discord.gg/UH7NGqY) - Feel free to drop in and ask questions!